Hebrews 10:32-39

 v.
 32

 Once again the writer shifts his focus from admonishment to encouragement, commending his readers for faithful endurance (6:9).
-To “call to remembrance” (anamimnesko) is to remind oneself habitually; to reconstruct in the mind or to rethink something with accuracy.
+To “call to remembrance” (anamimnesko) means “to remind oneself habitually, reconstruct in the mind, or ponder something precisely”.
 He asks them to consider their past victories (v.
-32-34), their present hope (v.35) and their future rewards (v.
+32-34), present hope (v.35), and future rewards (v.
 36-39).

-“Illuminated” is photisthentes, meaning to brighten or shine.
+“Illuminated” (photisthentes) means “to brighten or shine”.
 The same word is used earlier regarding regeneration (6:4).
 For most Believers, trials and testing soon follow conversion.
-The word “fight” (athlesis) means “a conflict” and our English word “athlete” is derived from it.
-The term was used by the Greeks regarding athletic contests.
+The word “fight” (athlesis) means “a conflict.”
+The term was used by the Greeks regarding athletic contests and the word “athlete” is derived from it.
 Memories of the sunny days of their initial enlightenment should encourage those under the current overcast skies of spiritual oppression.
 Yesterday’s victories fortify us to face tomorrow’s challenges.

 v.
 33